Modern Slavery Act Transparency Statement 2020

-ITN (Independent Television News Limited) recognises our legal and moral obligations to comply with the UK’s Modern Slavery Act and we are committed to running our operations responsibly.
+ITN (Independent Television News Limited) continues to recognise our legal and moral obligations to comply with the UK’s Modern Slavery Act and we are dedicated to running our operations in a socially responsible manner.
 The Act defines modern slavery as “slavery, servitude, and forced or compulsory labour” as well as “human trafficking”.
-We are committed to ensuring that modern slavery in any form has no place in or around our organisation, and are pleased to reinforce that commitment through this statement.
-We believe that a structured and controlled approach to managing our supply chain is paramount in ensuring we are able to continue to be one of the leading production companies in the UK and around the world.
-We comply with all applicable employment legislation relating to employee terms and conditions, including pay, and we invest heavily in supporting the health and wellbeing of our staff.
+We are committed to ensuring that modern slavery in any form has no place in or in connection with our organisation, and are pleased to reinforce that commitment through this statement.
+We believe that a structured and controlled approach to managing our workforce and supply chain is paramount in ensuring we are able to continue to be one of the leading production companies in the UK and around the world.
+We comply with all applicable employment legislation relating to the engagement of staff, including pay and conditions, and we invest heavily in supporting the health and wellbeing of our staff.

 This statement endorses the United Nations Guiding Principles on Business and Human Rights and supports the principles contained within the International Bill of Human Rights and the International Labour Organisation’s Declaration on Fundamental Principles and Rights at Work.

 ITN is the UK’s biggest independent producer of commercial news programming, producing the award-winning ITV News, Channel 4 News and 5 News output.
 Our production division, ITN Productions, produces television programmes, films, sports content, corporate programming and advertising.
 Supporting these functions are technical support, human resources, finance, communications and legal teams.
 ITN has a range of engagement relationships with its workforce from office based staff and newsgathering teams through to freelancers and part-time stringers based on where stories are breaking around the world.
 Due to the nature of its work, ITN operates on a global platform with a dynamic workforce.